DevelopingWriter96/DevelopingWriter96/README.md

 ### Hi there 👋

-### 🔭 I’m currently working on bettering my portfolio
+### 🔭 I’m currently working on a javascript countdown app for my portfolio

 ### 👯 I am looking for a professional Web Development team to join